MaxCere/CHKP-Endpoint-API/README.md

 ## 🛠️ API Endpoints Used

+### Harmony Endpoint Management API

-Below are the endpoints used, including required headers, request bodies, and sample responses.
+Below are the endpoints used for endpoint management, policy queries, and virtual group analysis:

-### 1) Authentication
+#### 1) Authentication
 - Endpoint: `POST /auth/external`
 - Headers:
   - `Content-Type: application/json`